 O King!
 I never become a vessel to humiliate or disrespect anyone.
 Neither does my death occur nor my birth and hence, for whom does liberation occur and how?
 Both Satya and asatya are seated in this eternal Samabrahman that is Me.
 I am the singular cause for the birth of both reality and illusion.
 Sages and yogis offer salutations to this supreme all-pervading omnipresent omniscient form of the eternal immortal Paramātmā.

 The knower of Brahman will not be disturbed or unhappy in his heart if he is at the receiving end of criticism.
 “I did not self-educate.
-I did not perform sacrifices” and other matters also does not awaken frivolous feeling and behaviour in him.
-Brahmavidya quickly establishes sthirabuddhi – equanimity, neutrality and balance in him which only resolute persons attain.
+I did not perform sacrifices” and other matters also do not awaken frivolous feeling and behaviour in him.
+Brahmavidya quickly establishes sthirabuddhi (equanimity, neutrality and balance) in him which only resolute persons attain.
 Sages and yogis offer salutations to this eternal Paramaeshwar.

-Why will a man who sees Paramātmā in all beings and in all elements of creation and the universe unceasingly grieve for people after attaining this vision and becoming detached from all matters of desirous nature and intentions?
+Why will a man who sees Paramātmā in all beings and in all elements of creation and the universe and who has become detached from all matters of desirous nature and intentions unceasingly grieve for people after attaining this vision?

 Similar to how when water from everywhere collects to become a large reservoir and there is no need for water to go elsewhere, likewise an ātmā jnāni also has nothing left to learn from all the Vedas.

-This omnipresent omniscient Paramātmā of angusta matra – measure of a big toe is seated in the hearts of all beings but is not discernible to all.
+This omnipresent omniscient Paramātmā of angusta matra is seated in the hearts of all beings but is not discernible to all.
 IT is birthless, movable and immovable and is always aware in the day and night.
 The jnāni who knows IT will become immersed in Paramānanda.

 Paramātmā is more subtle than the subtlest and of pure consciousness.
 As omnipresent omniscient, IT is the effulgence in all beings.
-IT is seated in the hrudaya kamala – the lotus in the heart in all beings and only jnāni purusha know, understand and realize this Paramapitha – the Supreme Creator of all.”
+IT is seated in the hrudaya kamala (the lotus in the heart) in all beings and only a jnāni purusha will know, understand and realize this Paramapitha (Supreme Creator) of all.”

 [Sanatsujatha Parva – Chapters 46 of Udyoga Parva – Slokas 1 – 31]